 Using a new device that works just like your iPhone or Android, you can easily select the information you want to learn more about.
 There are a total of 29 tour stops located around the park.
-You can either go to each location or sit in an enclosed area and experience the tour.
+You can either go to each location or sit in an enclosed area and experience this self-paced Mount Rushmore tour.

 The tour is translated in Spanish, German, French and Lakota.

 An audio-described tour is also available in English for the sight-impaired.